Verdoner/moodle-semester-project/README.md

    - Port: `3306`
    - Username: `root`
    - Password: `root`
+- **Moodle**: Navigate to http://localhost:8000 to view Moodle.
+- **phpMyAdmin**: Navigate to http://localhost:8080 to access the phpMyAdmin interface for managing the database.
 - **Behat**: Navigate to http://localhost:7900/?autoconnect=1&resize=scale&password=secret to view Behat tests running on Moodle.
    > **Note**: If you get logged out of the VNC for the Behat tests, you can use the password `secret` to log back in.
-- **Moodle**: Navigate to http://localhost:8000 to view Moodle.
-- **phpMyAdmin**: Navigate to http://localhost:8080 to access the phpMyAdmin interface for managing the database.
+> [!TIP]
+> **If you’d like to run tests with a local Selenium server instead, please refer to the [Setting up Selenium server for Behat testing locally](#setting-up-selenium-server-for-behat-testing-locally) section.
+This provides an alternative approach for executing Behat tests locally, allowing you to select specific browsers and enabling direct interaction with the Selenium server setup.**

 ## Access Docker Terminal
 1. To open a terminal inside Docker, confirm you're in the cloned directory.